lightly-ai/lightly/docs/source/docker/configuration/configuration.rst

   # Path to a file containing filenames to run the docker on a subset of the
   # files in the input directory.
 The docker will ignore all files in the input
   # directory not listed here.
 Each filename must be on a separate line and
   # relative to the input directory.
-The path relevant_filenames_file must be
+  # If you use a cloud bucket as datasource, the path is relative
+  # to the root of your input datasource.
+If you specified a 2nd output datasource,
+  # and the path contains `.lightly`, then the path is relative to the output datasource.
-  # relative to the shared directory, so if the file is in
+  # If you have a local input directory, the path is relative to the shared directory,
+  # so if the file is in 'shared_dir/directory/relevant_filenames.txt'
-  # 'shared_dir/directory/relevant_filenames.txt' the path should be set to
+  # the path should be set to 'directory/relevant_filenames.txt'
-  # 'directory/relevant_filenames.txt'

   relevant_filenames_file: ''

   # Set to False to disable check for corrupted images.